Chart Color Schemes

 Lovely Banks is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Lovely Banks consisted of 91.4% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Lovely Banks, as per the latest Census, 91.4% of dwellings were houses with the remaining 8.6% being semi-detached, apartments, or other types.
 This compares to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
-Home ownership in Lovely Banks stood at 35.8%, with mortgaged dwellings at 50.0% and rented dwellings at 14.2%.
+Home ownership in Lovely Banks stood at 35.8%, with mortgaged dwellings at 50.0% and rented ones at 14.2%.
 The median monthly mortgage repayment was $1,747, higher than Non-Metro Vic.'s average of $1,712.
-The median weekly rent figure in Lovely Banks was $350, compared to Non-Metro Vic.'s $335.
-Nationally, Lovely Banks's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent was $350, compared to Non-Metro Vic.'s $335.
+Nationally, Lovely Banks' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing